therealbstern/apcupsd/doc/manual/maintaining_ups.rst

 time the UPS goes on battery.

-When doing a runtime calibration with "older" batteries, APC Technical Support reoommend doing a complete discharge and recharge first.
+When doing a runtime calibration with "older" batteries, APC Technical Support recommend doing a complete discharge and recharge first.

 If you have "dumb" UPS (aka simple signalling) like a Back-UPS, then your only option is to do a manual runtime calibration.